Gluten-Free Apple Cider Donut Cake

 Storing Leftover Donut Cake

-This cake keeps for a few days at room temperature.
-To extend the life a couple of extra days, you can put it in the fridge.
-This may cause it to dry out just a bit.
-It’s nothing a dollop of whipped cream can’t fix.
+• Refrigerate.
+This apple cider donut cake keeps for a few days at room temperature.
+To extend the life a couple of extra days, store it in the fridge.
+The crumb may dry out a little, but it’s nothing a dollop of whipped cream can’t fix.

+• Freeze.
 This bundt cake also freezes well.
-I’d just recommend freezing before you add the topping and letting it thaw slowly.
-First, start thawing it in the fridge till it is no longer frozen solid.
-Then bring it to room temperature before putting on the melted butter and cinnamon sugar.
+I recommend freezing before you add the cinnamon sugar and letting it thaw slowly.
+Defrost the cake in the fridge first, and then bring it to room temperature before adding the melted butter and cinnamon sugar.

 Slice of gluten free apple cider donut cake on a plate with a red and white design and the rest of the bundt cake on a serving plate behind it plus a bottle of apple cider